-A common concern we hear is “What happens to a stored card in Spreedly if I run it against more than one payment provider?”
-This reflects the fact that no one in the industry is allowed to store a CVV code.
+A common concern we hear is, “What happens to a stored card in Spreedly if I run it against more than one payment provider?”
+This is a reflection of the fact that no one in the industry can store a CVV code.
 That in turn can lead to the erroneous conclusion that a card presented without a CVV will fail.
 We know that’s not true, but this was a chance to put that to the test via a fairly simple experiment and track the data.

 Since our inception we used PayPal Websites Payment Pro for credit card processing.
 Despite all the PayPal horror stories, this had worked fairly well for us for a long period of time.
 However, one day our PayPal account stopped accepting all American Express (AMEX) cards.
-PayPal told us it was a known issue impacting some PayPal merchants.
-They did not have a timeline on when it would be fixed.
+PayPal told us they knew about the issue and it impacted some PayPal merchants.
+They did not have a timeline for fixing it.

 Within a couple of minutes, we opened up a Stripe account and routed all American Express cards into Stripe.
 Problem solved.
-We then learned some long time customers were being prompted by AMEX to verify our renewal/charge (AMEX had worked out this request was now traveling via a different route) so we checked back with PayPal, but the issue was still not fixed.
+We then learned AMEX was prompting some long time customers to verify our renewal/charge (AMEX had worked out this request was now traveling via a different route).
+So, we checked back with PayPal but they had still not fixed the issue.
 Therefore, we left Visa/MC going into PayPal and AMEX going into Stripe.
-After about a month, we found out the PayPal/AMEX issue had been resolved.
-However by now our finance person had spent a month looking at PayPal reporting and a month looking at Stripe reporting.
+After about a month, we found out they resolved the PayPal/AMEX issue.
+By now, however, our finance person had spent a month looking at PayPal reporting and a month looking at Stripe reporting.
 Let’s just say the interest around getting back to a single provider was no longer focused on PayPal.
 We decided to move our credit card processing to Stripe.

-Most of our customers see our value come from having simple PCI compliance while working with numerous gateways or API’s.
-We weren’t really doing that, rather we were just doing a static switch from one gateway to another.
-Nevertheless, the key concept we were going to test was the same.
-What happens when a single stored card at Spreedly is run against two or more different financial endpoints?
+Most of the value we provide our customers is simple PCI compliance and the ability to work with multiple payment gateways or API’s.
+In this case, we weren’t really doing that.
+Rather we were just doing a static switch from one payment gateway to another.
+Nevertheless, the key concept we were going to test was the same: what happens when a single stored card at Spreedly is run against two or more different financial endpoints?

 – We blended new wins and renewals together.
 Being a SaaS service the bulk of our monthly transactions are renewals vs first time charges.